 Customer data is limited to only those with roles that require access to perform their job duties.
 An example of this is our Support team.

 At Webflow, we use 3rd party service providers to help with analytics, payments, sending transactional emails and for hosting our service.
+To provide optimal transparency to our customer’s we disclose all 3rd party services that may have access to your data by using our service.

 Our backend infrastructure is hosted in AWS and is fully monitored to detect any downtime.